 Which companies in the OMX C25 ranking improved their scores from 2020?

 Simcorp, which was introduced as a new company to the index in 2021, is the highest climber with a 3-point increase.
 Novozymes, Royal Unibrew, GN, Lundbeck, and Ørsted all increased perceptions by 2 points.
-The two latter record their best perception score since Caliber started tracking the OMX C25 index.
+The two latter recorded their best perception score since Caliber started tracking the OMX C25 index.

-At the other end of the ranking, we continue to find Netcompany, Pandora, ISS and Danske Bank.
-Danske Bank fails to follow up their strong rebound of 2020 that saw them increase by 5-points.
+At the other end of the ranking, we continue to find Netcompany, Pandora, ISS, and Danske Bank.
+Danske Bank fails to follow up their strong rebound of 2020 that saw them increase by 5 points.
 In 2021, the status quo for the bank means that they are still decidedly the OMX C25 company with the worst public perception.

 It has been two long years for everybody – also for OMX C25 companies having to deal with an uncertain market, delayed supply chains, lockdowns, etc. In the first year of the pandemic, the index saw a significant negative impact on perceptions likely due to stakeholders fearing the worst in terms of the ability of companies to navigate through the crisis.

-Already in 2020 much of the loss of trust was recovered, and faster than in other markets showing the general strength and resilience of companies in the OMX C25 index.
+Already in 2020 much of the loss of trust was recovered, and faster than in other markets, showing the general strength and resilience of companies in the OMX C25 index.

-In 2021, the recovery continues, albeit with more volatility in perceptions due to the ebb and flow of COVID cases and resulting lockdowns, as well as some negative financial results.
+In 2021, the recovery continues, albeit with more volatility in perceptions due to the ebb and flow of COVID-19 cases and resulting lockdowns, as well as some negative financial results.
 None of these events, however, had a sustained impact, and the average perception score for the index climbs slightly higher compared to 2020.

-The stability, and perhaps slight optimism in the index results through 2021, as well as the fact that several of the companies set new score records show that the reputations of Danish businesses have fully recovered from the pandemic.
+The stability and perhaps slight optimism in the index results through 2021, as well as the fact that several of the companies set new score records show that the reputations of Danish businesses have fully recovered from the pandemic.